fsi-tue/fachschaftsempfaenger/docs/source/installation.rst

     python manage.py migrate fachschaftsempfaenger

-5. Define a superuser to access the Django admin
+5. Define a superuser to access the Django admin:

 .. code-block:: bash